dolysis/hanower/docs/README.md

 ## Warning &#9888;

-WIP: This code is incomplete and contains some bugs.
+WIP: This code is incomplete but subcommand `interval` is usable with current functionality.

 ## License